tktracker/IntuneDocs/intune/protect/network-access-control-integrate.md

 ## Use NAC for VPN on your iOS devices

-- NAC is available on the following VPNs without enabling NAC in the VPN profile:
+NAC is available on the following VPNs without enabling NAC in the VPN profile:

   - NAC for Cisco Legacy AnyConnect
   - F5 Access Legacy
   - Citrix VPN

-- NAC is also available for Citrix SSO and F5 Access.
-To enable NAC for Citrix SSO:
+NAC is also supported for Cisco ISE, Citrix SSO, and F5 Access.

+### To enable NAC for Cisco AnyConnect for iOS:

+  - Integrate ISE with Intune for NAC as described in the link below.
+  - Set the **Enable Network Access Control (NAC)** setting in the VPN profile to **Yes**.

+### To enable NAC for Citrix SSO:

   - Use Citrix Gateway 12.0.59 or higher.
   - Users must have Citrix SSO 1.1.6 or later installed.